IamConstantine/LeetCodeFiddle/README.md

 2. [Max Depth](https://leetcode.com/problems/maximum-depth-of-binary-tree) - easy tree traversal and sum.
 This can be solved either using BFS iteration using stack or using recursion
 3. [Validate BST](https://leetcode.com/problems/validate-binary-search-tree) - Medium question to find a simple trick.
 Each node in the tree should greater than max of its left and smaller than min of its right.
 4. [Level Order Tree](https://leetcode.com/problems/binary-tree-level-order-traversal) - Easy Question which is solved using a Queue
+5. [Contruct Binary Tree](https://leetcode.com/problems/construct-binary-tree-from-preorder-and-inorder-traversal) - Solved using inorder map(value, index),incrementing preorder index and a l and r for tracking size of subtree